Data-Science-Eurecat/HoNCAML/docs/source/what.rst

 =================

-HONCAML (HOlistic No Code Automated Machine Learning) is a tool aimed to run automated machine learning pipelines for problems of diferent nature.
+HONCAML (HOlistic No Code Automated Machine Learning) is a tool aimed to run automated machine learning pipelines for problems of diferent nature; main types of pipeline would be:

+1. Training the best possible model for the problem at hand
+2. Use this model to predict other instances

 Focus
 =====